AdamKyle/flare/resources/info/home/section-1.md

 ## Why?

-It's simple realy.
+It's simple really.
 I wanted to make a game that I wanted to play with inspiration from games I have played.
 Thats really the main purpose.
 I am a software developer by trade, it's what I do all day, every day.
 So why not use my down time to create something.

 I was really inspired by a game called [Race War Kingdoms](https://www.racewarkingdoms.com/) as well as a few other games.
 I wanted to keep things simple, clean and easy to use.
 But I wanted to expand on some systems and make them easier and more enjoyable to use.

 ## Emails

-When the sytem emails you it will be from **planesoftlessa**.
+When the system emails you it will be from **planesoftlessa**.
 Please do not respond, these emails are sent by the system and theres no one on the other side to respond to emails.

 Because every one is different with how they manage emails, please make sure you check your: trash, spam, junk and any other filter you might have that could move any email from **planesoftlessa** your inbox.